superkooks/slimytm/README.md

 To select music to play, visit the web interface at `http://localhost:9000` (or where your server is)

 Note: SlimYTM listens on both TCP ports 9000 and 9001.
-The xPL listener also uses UDP port 3865.
+Use of xPL requires a hub.
 To communicate with the Squeezebox, SlimYTM uses TCP and UDP port 3483.